British Values at St Matthew’s CE (aided) Primary School

 Children at St Matthew’s are encouraged to keep abreast of world events, for example children in Key Stage 2 watch Newsround regularly and discuss the issues arising.
 Topics such as the 'Ancient Greeks' support children in learning about the beginnings of democracy.
 The children have discussed, created and voted on a new Learning Code which simplifies our expectations of behaviour as outlined below.

-Year Six have had some input from East Hants District Council this year.
-They have had a visit from a representative from the council to explain their role and then they had a chance to visit the council offices for a tour and to take part in a debate.
-Check out the Beech Class Blog for their ideas on Democracy and why it is important.
+Year Six usually have some input from East Hants District Council each year.
+They have a visit from a representative from the council to explain their role and then they had a chance to visit the council offices for a tour and to take part in a debate.

 The Rule of Law

 Good behaviour is a non-negotiable at St Matthew’s.
-On entry into our school, children study our Learning Code.
-This clearly outlines how we expect children to behave both inside and outside school.
+On entry into our school, children get to know our School Christian Values through the bears.
+They help the children understand the expectations for behaviour in school.
 We have a home/school agreement that is signed by the child, parents and the Headteacher at the start of a child’s time here.
 We teach children morals and manners through our detailed program of worship.
 There are sanctions and rewards attached to expectations of behaviour and conduct.

 The children are given understanding of the need for governance through laws in a range of contexts that are age and stage appropriate.
 Examples include work around people who protect us in Reception, the role of police officers in Year 3 and the Bikeability road safety programme in Year 5.
 In Year 6 the children travel to Queen Elizabeth country Park for a ‘Keep Safe’ morning that includes references to rules around safety by water and fire.